alexglez5/highlights-parser/Tests/UnitTests/ServicesTests/expectedOutput.md

 - ON THE PROPER KIND OF SELFISHNESS @ Location 153
 - ON WANTING HAPPINESS @ Location 171
 - spirituality is the most practical thing in the whole wide world. @ Location 179
+- test line with new line @ Location 179